Welcome to the Easy MTD help.

 - Select a Figures File.

-- Click the Select Figures button in the Figures File panel to open the Select Figures window (see fig. below) where the content of the Excel file is displayed.
+- Click the Select Figures button in the Figures File panel to open the Select Figures window (see figure below) where the content of the Excel file is displayed.

 - Locate the figure in the Excel file.

-- Right-click the figure to display a pop-up menu containing box numbers or field names.
+- Right-click the figure to display a pop-up menu containing box numbers and/or field names.

-- Click the box number or field description the figure is applicable to.
-Following this, the Sheet Name setting, Cell setting, and the figure for the selected box number or field name are updated in the window.
+- Click the box number or field name the figure is applicable to.
+Following this, the Sheet Name setting, Cell setting, and the figure for the selected box number or field name are updated in the window where they are required.

 - Repeat points 2 to 5 for all necessary figures.